 The TLDR Version: All over our website, we link to featured products via Amazon and other online stores.
 If you click on a link to purchase a product through our website, Videogame Guy may receive a small commission as a referral fee.
 The earnings made from affiliate links will help us support the website and continue to make content.

-The content and reviews I write are based on my own opinions and have nothing to do with the companies that make or sell the products I review.
+Any product reviews or game reviews we write are based on our personal opinions, research, and experience, and have nothing to do with the companies that make or sell the products we feature.

 Feel free to read the blurb below if you want the full disclosure.

 In 2015, the Federal Trade Commission released their new rules for Disclosure Compliance.
 These rules are set in place to ensure that readers or viewers of web media (blogs, Youtube videos, etc.) know if the blogger/presenter is sponsored, endorsed, or partnered with a different company.
 In other words, readers need to know if the content creator is making money by promoting a product.

 What are affiliate links?

 Purchases are made on external affiliate company websites: When a reader clicks on an affiliate link to purchase an item, the reader buys the item from the seller directly (not from video-game-guy.com).
 Amazon or other companies will pay video-game-guy.com a small commission or for promoting the products available on their platform.

 Prices are exactly the same for you if your purchase is through an affiliate link or a non-affiliate link.
 You will not pay more by clicking through to the link.

 We use two main types of affiliate programs: